Carlisle 1990's Construction Contemporary Renovation

 Our clients had an “aha!” moment when they realized that this construction flaw was likely the cause of their daughter’s second floor bedroom door never closing properly.

-To remedy the situation we brought in an engineer who properly sized and supported steel beam to carry the load of the second floor.
+To remedy the situation we brought in an engineer who properly sized and supported a steel beam to carry the load of the second floor.
 We took advantage of the open ceiling to hide the steel beam, creating a seamless, horizontal plane from the kitchen into the breakfast space.

 A Seamless Contemporary Aesthetic Meets Improved Functionality